tien02/Mask-Classification/README.md

 # Mask-Classification
-Using CNN architecture in Classificatioin project, especially Mask Classification.
+Using CNN architecture in Classification project, especially Mask Classification.
 Dataset cloned from Kaggle, and then using Deep Learing building model.